Circuit Theory

 reg_hitting_ij + reg_hitting_ji

-In this case, the resulting commute distance is much lower because absorption occurs throughout the landscape.
+#> [1] 255.9258In this case, the resulting commute distance is much lower because absorption occurs throughout the landscape.
 In the simplified scenario, a lack of absorption (except for the destination) means that all possible movement paths will eventually reach the destination.
 In contrast, with landscape absorption, we now have scenarios where some of those same movement paths are absorbed before reaching the destination.
 Since those removed paths tended to be longer, their removal caused the overall commute time to decrease.

 To think about this, consider a landscape without any absorption.
 In this scenario, individuals will continuously move around forever.
 This leads to infinitely long paths.
 Once absorption is incorporated into the landscape, the probability of these infinitely long paths occurring decreases.
-As the overall probability of absorption in the landscape increases, the overall probability of infinitely long paths occurring will decrease.
+As the probability of absorption in the landscape increases, the probability of infinitely long paths decreases.
 That is what happens when we switch from a circuit theory model with only a single ground node (effectively a single absorption point) to a SAMC model that allows absorption anywhere; the probability of individuals existing indefinitely in the landscape will decrease, and ideally, model a more realistic scenario.

 Net and Total Movement Flow

 One application of circuit theory is the construction of current maps that describe the net movement from one node to another.
-There is an essential distinction between net and total movement flow here; net movement is the difference between movement flows in opposite directions, whereas total movement is the sum of the movement flows in opposite directions.
+There is an important distinction between net and total movement flow here; net movement is the difference between movement flows in opposite directions, whereas total movement is the sum of the movement flows in opposite directions.
 These “current” flow maps are commonly used to identify movement corridors and pinch points that may occur in landscapes.

 # Total movement flow with gdistance